Design, Features and Function

 Digital Controller:

 These control units are optional, but it's the key component in creating a system.
 They have 5 output channels which are fully programmable for lights, fans, or any other 12V DC device.
 The unit can handle up to a 20amp input.
-I have already created programs that run 11, 12, 13 &14 hour light cycles with sunrise, sunset and peak day sun intensity effects.
-You can install the control app for it on your PC and then edit and tweak the programs I've already created or make your own.
-I often use 4 channels for lights and one for fans.
+I have already created programs that run 12, 13 &14 hour light cycles with sunrise, sunset and peak day sun intensity effects.
+With the NL502 touchscreen controller you can easily edit and tweak the programs I've already created or make your own from scratch.
+The stadard configuration is channels 1-4 day light and chan5 reserved for a night light strip, or to control fans.
 For more detailed info, click here.

 Size:

 I've decided upon some standard light panel sizes for the most common vivarium top surface sizes (like 16"x12" light for use on 18"x18" Exo-Terras), but what you choose to purchase is never limited to the stock sizes.
-Just measure the surface area that a panel can cover on your tank, making sure not to overlap Mistking nozzles, or vents that you do not wish to cover (I run these lights over the top of vents often with no real consequences -- make sure not to mist them though).
+Just measure the surface area that a panel can cover on your display top.

-If Mistking nozzles are positioned in a way that makes lighting difficult (which happens a lot), I can make a light panel with extra high borders so that the entire light fits right over the top of the nozzles and tubing.
-Contact me via email to work out a specific design for your needs.
+If Mistking nozzles are positioned in a way that makes lighting difficult (which happens a lot), you'll want to look at the Tall profile panels (at 2 inches).
+These are specifically designed to run over the top of misters, vents and fans.
+Contact me to work out a specific design for your needs.

 For a much more detailed discussion of how to choose the right size for you, please checkout this blog post.